enix/kube-image-keeper/README.md

 ## How it works

-Kuik is composed of three main components:
+Kuik is composed of 3 main components:

 - A mutating webhook responsible to rewrite pod's image name on the fly.
 - A controller watching pods, that create a custom resource `CachedImage`.
-- A controller watching `CachedImage` custom resources and store images.
+- A controller watching `CachedImage` custom resources and fetching images from source registry and storing them to the local one.

 In addition, we deploy: